giansalvo/segmentation/README.md

 # Introduction
 This script implements a Convolutional Neural Network (U-net) to perform the semantic segmentation of 2D images.
 The framework used is Keras by Tensorflow.

-The type of data we are going to manipulate consist in:
+The type of data that we are going to manipulate consists in:

-    a jpeg image with 3 channels (RGB) a png mask with 1 channel (for each pixel we have 1 true class over 150 possible)
+    - a jpeg image with 3 channels (RGB)
+    - a png mask with 1 channel (for each pixel we have 1 true class over 150 possible)

 You can find useful information by reading the official tensorflow tutorials: